Examining personal digital devices at the Canadian border

 - identity

-- failure to comply with Canadian border laws and/or regulations
+- failure to comply with Canadian border laws or regulations

 What to expect if we examine your personal digital device

 A CBSA officer will start with some questions before examining your personal digital device.
-To examine the device, the officer will first ask for the password, if the device is password-protected, which will be written down on a piece of paper.
+To examine the device, the officer will first ask for the password.
+If the device is password-protected, they will write your password on a piece of paper.
 You are obligated to provide your password when asked.

 Note Failure to grant access to your personal digital device may result in the detention of that device under section 101 of the Customs Act, or seizure of the device under subsection 140 (1) of the Immigration and Refugee Protection Act or under section 110 of the Customs Act.

 The officer will disable the network connectivity on your device, for example turn on airplane mode to disable its ability to send and receive information.
-This ensures they can only examine information stored on the device.
+This ensures that for CBSA border control purposes the officer can only examine documents or evidence stored on the device.

 The officer will usually examine your device in your presence, unless there are operational considerations that make it inappropriate to do so.